peacefulotter/2d-self-driving-car/README.md

 ## Requirements
 - JavaFX

-## Bugs
-- IllegalArgument sometimes when creating a new gen
-- Parents are not properly included in the next gen

 ## Future work
 - Make the selection automatic
-- Add bonuses to encourage the network to use certain driving lines that are optimized for speed
+- Add rewards to encourage the network to take certain driving lines and thus optimize speed